Seravo/woocommerce-mws-sync/readme.txt

 This plugin automatically syncronises the inventory between a WooCommerce instance and an Amazon seller account using the MWS API.

-Important!

 Product inventories are syncronised based purely on their SKU values.

-Adding inventory from the Amazon store is not currently supported, please refill inventory via your WooCommerce shop insted.
+Adding inventory from the Amazon store is not currently supported, please refill shop inventory via your WooCommerce shop instead.

 API documentation:
 https://developer.amazonservices.com/gp/mws/api.html